 Guidelines for Treatment

-Psychotherapy (especially cognitive-behavioral therapy, CBT), medication (typically antidepressants SSRIs or SNRIs) and family psychoeducation (to decrease potential accommodation to the patient’s anxiety symptoms) are the mainstays of treatment for pediatric anxiety disorders.
+Psychotherapy (especially cognitive-behavioral therapy, (CBT)), medication (typically antidepressants SSRIs or SNRIs) and family psychoeducation (to decrease potential accommodation to the patient’s anxiety symptoms) are the mainstays of treatment for pediatric anxiety disorders.
 With effective treatment, there is a good prognosis.

 CBT: Cognitive Behavior Therapy